marmelab/react-admin/docs/CreateEdit.md

 );
 ```
 In case when this is not enough you can also use a function.
 For example if you want set the recently added object as value of reference field in the another object:
+Unfortunately I do not know how to write test for that.
 ```jsx
 import { stringify } from 'query-string';